 If you would like to support a riding scholarship and be the difference in a child's life, click here for more information.

 See the difference Pegasus makes to a child...

 Here at Pegasus Riding for the Disabled we provide horse and farm activities for people with a disability in the Canberra region.
 As soon as our riders come through our gates, they are met with sights and smells that transport them to another world.
 A place where they can wheel or walk easily, a place where they can feel safe and secure; a place that is a home away from home.

 Pegasus is known for its positive energy, and riders and parents often comment on the joy and uplifting feeling that being at Pegasus always brings.
-The gentle and understanding environment means that riders are not limited by what would normally be considered their limitations; because at Pegasus there is no ‘disability’ there is only ‘ability.’
-For riders even seeing the Pegasus logo gets them excited, because they know that here they can do something that would normally be impossible, that at Pegasus they can fly.
+The gentle and understanding environment means that riders are not limited by what would normally be considered their limitations; because at Pegasus there is no ‘disability’ there is only ‘ability’.
+For riders, even seeing the Pegasus logo gets them excited, because they know that here they can do something that would normally be impossible – that at Pegasus they can fly.

-We are a non-for-profit charitable organisation, which relies on the generosity of people in the community to meet our aims in supporting those with a disability.
+We are a not-for-profit charitable organisation, which relies on the generosity of people in the community to meet our aims in supporting those with a disability.
 This includes financial donations through many of our fundraising programs, as well as through volunteering activities, including class work, stables and at events.
-Pegasus depends on our 270 active volunteers who work in the variety of roles, but we always need more help!
+Pegasus depends on our 270 active volunteers who work in a variety of roles, but we always need more help!

 This unique service could not be possible without our commendable ponies giving service to others.
-Our hard working herd is fully trained in assisting our riders to achieve their goals.
+Our hard-working herd is fully trained in assisting our riders to achieve their goals.
 Similarly, our coaching staff has national accreditation in instructing our riders with a disability.
 Together, our coaches and horses provide the team that allows our riders to reach their full potential.